mpedone/etch-a-sketch/README.md

 ## Next Steps

-1. I would like to strip out the random colors as well as the opacity, and get back to a single color with the style toggle.
+1. ~I would like to strip out the random colors as well as the opacity, and get back to a single color with the style toggle.~
 2. I would like to allow the user to select a color for the drawing.
    * There are a few ways I could do this.
      1. drop-down with set selections
      2. Fields to enter RGB values (maybe sliders/color selection?)
      3. Text prompt asking for RGB (or even Hex) values
 3. Graphics
    * A "case" around the screen, simulating a toy
    * knobs at the bottom, as in a real Etch-A-Sketch
    * Move the controls to the bottom of the case, in between the knobs
 4. I would like to be able to use the buttons to move the drawing, giving it the feel of a real E-A-S
 5. Save functionality?

+### Progress

+I removed the random color functionality, as well as the opacity.
+I will be linking to this from my personal website, and will continue to work through the "next steps" section.